 Don't agree to anything the first time you hear it.
-Do this as a matter of protocol.
 Say you require time to discuss it with other agency experts and will get back to them by such and such a date.
-Discuss it in-house or with other biologists you respect and trust.
+Discuss it inhouse or with other biologists you respect and trust.
 Special approaches to select or develop flow recommendations should be openly and explicitly discussed between the resource agencies and the power company and their representatives and agreed to or shelved.
 If this type of thing is 'sprung' on you with short notice (no time for review), be suspicious.
 Typically, resource agencies can assume that special approaches being offered by the power company or their consultants will result in recommendations that favor power production.